josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦆_other_irregularities.md

 I mean, I'm going to assume that this is fairly obvious at this point, because I have been sitting on it for about a month or so.

-But I'm just letting you know, that the meta data signature localises to a very specific region of the country, periodically.
+But I'm just letting you know, that the metadata signature localises to a very specific region of the country, periodically.

 It doesn't look like a deliberate implant, because it doesn't have the same intensity signature as the stuff that's very clearly potentially beneficial if you are trying to undermine defence personnel.